Skip Navigation

 Situation

 You all are part of the third imperially sponsored caravan into the Aablu, the hot and arid lands east of the Pearl Cities.
 The first caravan went out eight months ago and was expected to have returned two months ago.
 Second left four months ago with another destination.
-Yours have the same destination as the first with the additional task of bringing back news of the first.
+Yours have the

 The wheels on my hardtail have been shit.
 Roughly every two months a spoke have popped.
 With a tubeless setup that have been a pain.
 When I had to get a new set of spokes for the front wheel my FLBS guy recommended me rebuilding them.
 Told me to sit down and replace them one at a time.
 I have done that now.
 Finally.
 The drop that made the glass spill over was a spoke popping when I wad fixing another.
 And several were stuck in their nipples.